paazmaya/yaml-validator/README.md

 Version 1.1.0
 ```

-When used from the command-line, the process exits with the count of invalid files.
+When used from the command-line, the process exits with the number of invalid files.

 ## Configuration options